MattMattV/my-stars/README.md

 ## Shell

+- [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
+It is a fork of Congelli501's WinUSB.
 - [dotfiles](https://github.com/KevOBrien/dotfiles) -
 - [powerlevel9k](https://github.com/bhilburn/powerlevel9k) - The most awesome Powerline theme for ZSH around!
 - [graphql](https://github.com/facebook/graphql) - GraphQL is a query language and execution engine tied to any backend service.